 Phishing InBox – Phishing InBox provides an email client that can be set up to receive and respond to emails submitted by an organization’s users directly or via KillPhish.

 Managed Services – PhishingBox provides a complete security awareness training program to include training and employee testing.

-PhishingBox’s core products are a web-based suite of services.
-The majority of the core systems are maintained in an AWS Data Center.
-The email processing and the landing page processing server are maintained at a data center in Lexington KY on PhishingBox owned hardware.
+PhishingBox's core products are a web-based suite of services.
+The majority of the core systems are maintained in an Amazon Web Services ("AWS") (subservice organization) data center.
+The email processing and the landing page processing server are maintained at a data center in Lexington, KY on PhishingBox owned hardware and Frankfurt, Germany on dedicated servers.
 Those servers are not in AWS due to AWS terms and conditions.
 The systems are Linux based and use various relational and non-relational databases.
-The systems are accessed by clients via standard web-browsers over SSL/TLS connections.
+The systems are accessed by clients via standard web-browsers over Secure Sockets Layer ("SSL") or Transport Layer Security ("TLS") connections.
 The overall infrastructure is diagramed below.

 The perimeter firewall restricts traffic to authorized protocols.
 This device provides the first line of defense.
 This system also provides a termination point for authorized remote access users.